 The first step into therapy can sometimes be challenging but also incredibly rewarding.
 Please feel free to contact me either by email or by phone if you would like to arrange an appointment or if you have any further questions.

-I am located in three different areas - Wellington, Craven Arms and Hereford - please state which location you are interested in when emailing.
+I am located in two different areas - Wellington (Telford) and Hereford - please state which location you are interested in when emailing.

 Training, qualifications & experience

 My continued training and self development are very important to me and integral to my work as a therapist.
 I keep up to date by regularly attending workshops and training courses.

 I abide by the BACP code of ethics and attend regular supervision and peer group supervision.